-But, there is also a time where your teams need to relax and leave work.
-Here is the time where the autoresponder steps in another time.
+But, there is also a time when your teams need to relax and leave work.
+Here is the time when the autoresponder steps in another time.

 Generate leads 24/7

-Being available on multiple channel is great, but it also means being able to answer them, at any time.
+Being available on multiple channels is great, but it also means being able to answer them, at any time.

-With this weekend responder example, you can see we invite users to leave their message so we can follow-up when we're available.
+With this weekend responder example, you can see we invite users to leave their messages so we can follow up when we're available.

 How to set up an autoresponder on Facebook?